 Tramadol HCL is a potent drug that is made up of three different compounds; acetaminophen, caffeine, and Butalbital.
 The caffeine is designed to help boost the effectiveness of the

-acetaminophen and Butalbital is designed to be a relaxer and anxiety reducer.
+acetaminophen and Butalbital are designed to be a relaxer and anxiety reducer.

 How does Tramadol work